huntekah/fun_projects/ominous_timer/README.md

 # Ominous Timer

+# State of the Repository:

+All of the timers are working.
+Each of the timers was created only by using the LLM with the name of the file.
+Deep Seek and Claude need human interation to point out the bugs, while Gemini and gpt made the correct submission right away.
+I'd say deepseeks looks best, but it could't win cause it didn't work initially.
+Thus, the final verdict:
+1. Gemini ADvanced
+    - The timer works out of the box, and it looks clean
+2. GPT_O1
+    - The timer works out of the box, and it has a nice design.
+No sound included, and requires user to click reset in order to make another timer.
+3. Deep Seek
+    - The best timer, although disqualified cause it didn't work initially.
+Has the best design, but also no sounds included.
+4. Claude
+    - The timer works, but looks very very poor.
+And it didnt work on the first run.
+I really though Claude would win.

+# Initial task

 All four LLMs received the same prompt.
 They were tasked with creating an ominous timer app and refining it over three steps:

 ## Prompt 1: